openstack-archive/fuel-web/docs/develop/architecture.rst

 Managed nodes are discovered over PXE using a special bootstrap image and the PXE boot server located on the master node.
-The bootstrap image runs the Nailgun agent.
-It's a special script that collects the server's hardware information and submits it to Nailgun through the REST API.
+The bootstrap image runs the special script called Nailgun agent.
+The agent **nailgun-agent.rb** collects the server's hardware information and submits it to Nailgun through the REST API.

 The deployment process is started by the user after he has configured a new environment.
-The Nailgun service creates a JSON file with the environment settings, its nodes and their roles and puts this file into the *RabbitMQ* queue.
+The Nailgun service creates a JSON data structure with the environment settings, its nodes and their roles and puts this file into the *RabbitMQ* queue.
 This message should be received by one of the worker processes who will actually deploy the environment.
 These processes are called *Naily*.